The aim of this article is to introduce you to Java multithreading, its principles, advantages and disadvantages.

 – the overhead of context switching between threads is typically less demanding than that between processes.

-chart of fibre and process differences
+chart of thread and process differences

 Threads vs Processes